Frequently Asked Questions

 Moreover, the number of Montessori schools with no affiliation with AMS, AMI or MACTE is greatly higher than the schools with affiliations.
-Even the affiliated school regularly hire Montessori trained teachers from non-affiliated training centers.
+Even the affiliated school regularly hire Montessori-trained teachers from non-affiliated training centers.
 This trend is increasing day by day, as it allows schools to select the right individuals for their children rather than just diploma holders.
 A little survey to your local Montessori schools can make things clearer.

 Montessori Pakistan holds the accreditation of Skill Development Council (SDC) regarding Montessori training in Pakistan.
-SDC is a project of Ministry of Manpower, Labour and Overseas Pakistanis, established with the assistance of World Bank, ILO and Employees Federation of Pakistan.
-This allows our graduates to pursue optional additional government recognized diploma, which is attested by Ministry of Foreign Affairs on demand.
+SDC is a project of the Ministry of Manpower, Labour and Overseas Pakistanis, established with the assistance of World Bank, ILO and Employees Federation of Pakistan.
+This allows our graduates to pursue optional additional government-recognized diploma, which is attested by Ministry of Foreign Affairs on demand.
 (Discontinued temporarily until further notice.
 Check SDC website for more details https://www.sdclahore.gov.pk/)

 Any individual or institution can get most of such affiliations or memberships against a nominal annual fee.
 However, such affiliations are for cosmetic purposes mostly and do not affect the quality of the program at all.
-Such memberships or affiliation are often confused with accreditation, which they are not.
+Such memberships or affiliations are often confused with accreditation, which they are not.

-The typical benefits that membership or affiliation granting organizations provide include; regular newsletters, periodic journals, discounts in their conferences and other services and product.
+The typical benefits that membership or affiliation granting organizations provide include; regular newsletters, periodic journals, discounts in their conferences, and other services and product.
 Unlike the accreditation agencies/organizations, they do not set any standards for Montessori centers to meet, nor do they keep a check on their performance.

 Anyone can come across a biased school administrator.
-The same can happen to an AMI trained teacher in an AMS affiliated school or vice versa.
+The same can happen to an AMI-trained teacher in an AMS-affiliated school or vice versa.
 However, on the basis of recent surveys and feedback from our graduates, we can assure you that such instances are rare and most Montessori teachers and administrators value the person more than the diploma.

 It depends upon the local regulations and varies from country to country.
 Some countries do offer equivalence against Montessori diploma.
 Please check with your local authorities or people already in the profession.